 During this 20th century, polymerbased nanocomposites are reliable as lightweight, low cost, and easy shaping property for specific designs in electromagnetic (EM) shielding applications.
 A greater change in electromagnetic properties is expected as particle sizes of the fillers decreased to the nanoscale due to relatively low density and high specific surface area.
-The electromagnetic behavior of polymer based nanocomposites can be tailored by In nanotechnology field, the their reflectivity and absorption invention of nanotubes is significharacteristics as compared to cant to most industries for its wide conventional metal meshes that capabilities and functions. cage effect.
+The electromagnetic behavior of polymer based nanocomposites can be tailored by In nanotechnology field, the their reflectivity and absorption invention of nanotubes is significharacteristics as compared to cant to most industries for its wide conventional metal meshes that capabilities and functions. provide a total EM reflection at Nanotubes are cylindrical material surfaces like a Faraday molecules with ~1nm in diameter cage effect.
 In this study, the or less.
 Nanotubes are often doped integration of carbon nanotubes or associated with other elements (CNT) with noble metallic materi- to alleviate its efficiency and als such as silver nanoparticles functions in research.
-In recent (AgNP) have shown a tremendous researches, nanotubes are known materials.
-The combination of CNT treatment as they are proven to -AgNP filled (PVA) nanocomposites exhibit a pollutants in wastewater in the great potential as thin and presence of light due to their lightweight dielectric-absorbing photocatalytic properties.
+In recent (AgNP) have shown a tremendous researches, nanotubes are known effect as EM wave absorbing for their efficienct in wastewater materials.
+The combination of CNT treatment as they are proven to -AgNP filled polyvinyl alcohol have the ability to degrade (PVA) nanocomposites exhibit a pollutants in wastewater in the great potential as thin and presence of light due to their lightweight dielectric-absorbing photocatalytic properties.
 This materials at high frequency up to review highlights methods to syn-12 GHz.
 This is due to their thesize nanotubes, their tunable dielectric permittivity and applications, properties and future electrical conductivity, wherein the prospects that associate with their dielectric loss is attenuated as abilities and unique characterisheat dissipation.
 Electromagnetic measurements were carried out by using a rectangular waveguide equipped with Vector Network Analyzer.
 The optimum properties were obtained at 1.0 wt% of AgNP with the particles size of 40 nm which resulted in a higher EM absorption than the reflection behavior.
 The structural and morphology properties of the polymer nanocomposites were characterized by X-ray diffraction (XRD), Fourier transforms infrared (FTIR), Raman spectra, and Field emission scanning electron microscopy (FESEM), respectively.